jerryfishzz/hello-world/README.md

 ## Existing bug

 Sometimes the drag & drop can't work smoothly.
-In this case, Ctrl + C to stop the current project.
-Switch to other branch and start it, then switch back to Kanban branch directly.
+In this case, `Ctrl + C` to stop the current project.
+Switch to branch **dragular** and start it, then switch back to **Kanban** branch directly.